 The Common Roles of a Nurse

-A nurse can have many roles and, as you advance through nursing school, you will build up on these skills.
+A nurse can have many roles and, as you advance through nursing school, you will build up on skills and get schads award compliance.
 Whilst it can be daunting to start your first day in a clinical setting, watching how others work and asking questions is a great way to learn.
 Some people prefer to get hands on and, if this is the case for you, ask if you can have a go whilst being assisted by a member of staff when you feel confident to do so.
 Nurses will admit patients onto a ward, discovering any past medical history and symptoms.
 The more information you can gain here, the easier it will be to get an understanding of the patient.
 This also means it will be easier to hand over your patient to the doctors and other nursing staff.

 Nurses also administer medications or other treatments such as injections or intravenous fluids.
 You will also gain experience in taking vital observations such as blood pressure, heart rate and respiratory rate.
 These observations are one of the easiest ways to tell when a patient is clinically deteriorating and, as you advance in your knowledge, it will become second nature to spot minor signs of clinical deterioration.
 Nurses may assist in carrying out diagnostic tests and analyzing results, as well as create and work towards building plans for patient care and consult with many healthcare professionals.
 Nurses also educate patients and families on their illnesses and how to manage them at home if they have a long-term condition such as asthma.
 You will be guided through all of this until you feel ready to do it alone, so never be afraid to speak up during your training if you need a little more help.